Telecominfraproject/wlan-docs/sdk-installation/deploy-using-docker-compose.md

 `127.0.0.1:16101/tcp` - OpenWiFi-uCentralSec alivecheck

 {% hint style="info" %}
-By default only the websocket and fileupload component of the OpenWiFi uCentralGW (Gateway) micro service are exposed on all interfaces.
+By default only the websocket and fileupload component of the OpenWiFi uCentralGW (Gateway) microservice are exposed on all interfaces.
 All other exposed services listen on localhost.
 You can change that according to your needs in the `ports` sections of`docker-compose/docker-compose.yml`.
 {% endhint %}

 ### Default Certificates